LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 </figcaption>
 </figure>

-The previously mentioned pilot project solved this problem by… not addressing it.
+One of the most citedsolar hydrogen pilot projects solved this problem by… not addressing it.
 They just collected their H2 and O2 as a mixed gas and separated them in a downstream membrane system.
 Obviously, when the goal is simply to provide a proof-of-concept at a small scale and at ambient temperatures & pressures, this can be a pragmatic decision.
 But I'm skeptical this would survive a [PHA](https://safetyculture.com/topics/risk-assessment/process-hazard-analysis/) in an actual commercial venture.

 <figure>
 <img src="/img/h2_catalysis/solar_h2_sep.png">